-The purpose of Ph.D. qualifier is to ensure that the student has acquired an appropriate breadth in major computer science areas relevant to his/her research interest.
-The Ph.D. qualifier is based on taking graduate courses from the following four areas - three Core areas and one Elective area.
+The purpose of Ph.D. qualifier is to ensure that the student has acquired an appropriate breadth in major computer science areas.
+To meet the qualifier requirement, Ph.D. students must pass a total of five graduate courses with a grade of $A-or\ better$, with the following conditions: